bamptonm/mqttitude/docs/location.md

 The app doens't monitor location changes in MANUAL mode while in background.
 The user has to press the location button to publish the current location.

+### REGION monitoring

+The app user may mark a previously manually published location as a region and specify a monitoring radius in meters.
+The app will publish the location additionally everytime the device leaves or enters one of the regions.

+Region monitoring is not related to one of the location publication modes and works independently.
+It is switched on when a region is setup with description and radius.
+To switch region monitoring off, all regions have to be deleted or unmarked (by setting radius to 0).

+Regions are shown on the map display in transparent blue or red circles.
+Red indicates the device is is within the region.

 ~
 ~